 Can Parquet Floors Be Sanded and Refinished?

-Yes — in most cases, solid wood parquet and many engineered parquet floors can be sanded and refinished multiple times.
+Yes, in most cases, solid wood parquet and many engineered parquet floors can be sanded and refinished multiple times.
 Surface wear, scratches, and dull finishes are cosmetic issues rather than structural failures.
 Sanding removes the top layer of damage and allows for fresh sealing or lacquering without affecting the pattern layout.
+This is one of the most effective parquet floor restoration techniques for extending its lifespan.

 Parquet floor installation process comparison